StratifyLabs/StratifyBlog/content/device/2020-12-22-RAII-Everywhere-in-Cpp.md

 }
 ```

 Now, the compiler will never copy `MyData`.
-In some cases, you may need to add `std::move()` in order to get things to compile the way you want.
+In some cases, you may need to add `std::move()` to get things to compile the way you want.
 The final result is that allocated pointers are freed exactly once.

-Sometimes you might want to have a `MyData` object to be used as a placeholder and not actually hold any memory.
+Sometimes you might want to have a `MyData` object to be used as a placeholder and not hold any memory.
 For that we can add:

 ```c++
 //add default constructor